 How to send precious and semi-precious stones and metals overseas

-Shipping precious metals internationally
+Shipping internationally with Eurosender

 How to prepare precious metals and stones for shipping

-- Fill any extra space with cushioning, tissue paper or packing peanuts and shake the package gently make sure items cannot move.
+- Fill any extra space with cushioning, tissue paper or packing peanuts and shake the package gently to make sure items cannot move.

 - Seal with tape and label ‘Fragile’ to minimise the risk of mishandling during transport.